endang-ismaya/django4-w-datascience/README.md

-# django-project-setup-v1
+# Django with Data Science

-For Django Setup Project with pipenv, flake8, black, djlint
+Django with pandas, numpy, and seaborn